 If you are not comfortable installing the repository through a piped script, you can find the entire script here.
 After adding the repository, run the following command to install GitLab Community Edition on Debian 9:

-Step 4.
+Step 3.
 Configure GitLab on Server.

-Run this command on the shell to configure and start Gitlab.
-The gitlab-ctl command uses a set of chef scripts to setup the Gitlab system components:
+gitlab-ctl the command uses a set of chef scripts to setup the Gitlab system components:

-Step 5.
+Step 4.
 Accessing Gitlab.

 Gitlab will be available on HTTP port 80 by default.
 Open your favorite browser and navigate to http://yourdomain.com/ or http://server-ip.
 If you are using a firewall, please open port 80 to enable access to the control panel.